Contact:+233 (0) 200955020 | +233 (0) 20 320 1141

 The UESD Journey

-The Vice-Chancellor, Prof. Nyarko-Sampson recounts the journey of UESD which started its operation in April 2020 at the Ghana Tertiary Education Commission (GTEC) building.
-Not despising the humble beginnings, the team accepted an office space where they temporarily worked after their official appointment.
-Eventually, the three-member team recruited two staff members of GTEC and some interns to assist them.
-Before the team moved to the Somanya campus, they used to pick letters from the Somanya Post Office to their office at GTEC where both the Vice Chancellor and the Registrar practically participated in sorting these letters and packing them into boxes.
+The Vice-Chancellor, Prof. Nyarko-Sampson recounts the journey of UESD which started its operation in June 2020 at the Ghana Tertiary Education Commission (GTEC)building, (then the National Commission on Tertiary Education (NCTE)).
+Not despising the humble beginnings, the team accepted an office space where they temporarily work after their official appointment.
+Two (2) staff members and four (4) interns from GTEC were designated to assist the three-member team.
+Before the team moved to the Somanya campus, they used to pick application letters from the Somanya Post Office to their office at GTEC where both the Vice-Chancellor and the Registrar practically participated in sorting these letters and packing them into boxes.
+The team began work on Somanya campus on 29th September, 2020.

-Not long after, the appointed time came for the team to move to the Somanya campus.
-When they got there, the Vice Chancellor’s hopes nearly became shattered on seeing the bushes and the quite secluded place.
-He questioned his own decisions; he asked himself why he had made such an impulsive decision of accepting to become the Vice-Chancellor of an isolated place that looked empty and bushy, as compared to his previous University, a reputable institution that has been in existence for more than sixty years, with all the facilities and resources.
+On the campus the Vice-Chancellor had his hopes dimmed on seeing the over-grown weeds that set out the campus as one in a secluded place.
+He questioned his own decisions; he asked himself why he had made such decision of accepting to become the Vice-Chancellor of an isolated place that looked empty and bushy, as compared to his previous University, a reputable institution which has been in existence for sixty years, with all the facilities and resources.

 Staff Recruitment

-In September 2020, the Ministry of Finance granted financial clearance to the University to recruit three hundred (300) staff members of all categories and this coincided with advertisements for admission of students.
-More than twenty thousand applications for employment were received.
-Interview panels/committees made up of retired professionals from the Ghana Academy of Arts and Sciences and experts were constituted and three hundred staff members were recruited in the first phase.
+In September 2020, the Ministry of Finance granted financial clearance to UESD to employ three hundred (300) staff members of all categories and this coincided with advertisement for admission of students.
+More than twenty-two thousand (22,000) applications for employment were received.
+Interview panels/committees drawn from academia and industry were constituted leading to the employment of three hundred (300) staff members for the first phase.

 Student enrolment

-The success story began to unfold as the University started receiving its first batch of prospective students’ applications.
-One hundred and forty (140) applications, facilitated by GTEC (then NCTE) and the advertisement by UESD in the national dailies (Daily Graphic and Times Newspapers) for admission into eleven undergraduate programmes for the 2020/21 academic year were received.
-In all, seventy-eight (78) applicants qualified as the first batch of students at the maiden Matriculation held on Friday, 26th February, 2021 into the following programmes:
+The success story began to unfold as the University started receiving its first batch of prospective students’ application.
+One hundred and forty (140) applications, facilitated by GTEC (then NCTE) the advertisement by UESD in the national dailies (Daily Graphic and Ghanaian Times Newspapers) for admission into eleven undergraduate programmes for the 2020/21 academic year were received.
+In all seventy-eight (78) qualified and the first batch of students were formally received eleven (11) programmes at the maiden Matriculation held in February 2021.

 1.BSc.
 Biological and Mathematical Sciences